Second cheap money round hard to resist for Europe banks

 Demand was swollen by far more banks taking part, with 800 firms taking cash, up from 523 in December.

 Some large corporates, particularly carmakers, with their own banking arms are likely to have taken cash.
-BMW (BMWG.DE) and Siemens (SIEGn.DE), for example, have both overhauled their in-house banking units so they can tap ECB liquidity directly. ($1 = 0.7450 euros)
+BMW and Siemens, for example, have both overhauled their in-house banking units so they can tap ECB liquidity directly.